savishy/devops-experiments/README.md

 5. Feel free to use AWS and share the working installation URL also.

-6. Recommeneded tool for AWS : Vagrant
+6. Recommended tool for AWS : Vagrant

 # Task Notes #

 ## Introduction ##

 1. It was my first exposure to nearly all the tools required in the assignment, so this was a great learning experience.

+## Time Tracking ##

+1. Reading: 1h
-2.
+2. Downloads and Installs: 1h
+3.

 ## References Used ##